Stefan1612/Ethernaut/README.md

 1. locate a vulnerability in a smart contract.
 2. Figure out a solution which could abuse the vulnerability.
-3. Hack/Attack the smart contract/s.
+3. Hack/Attack the smart contract/s with your custom designed malicious code.